 Wash found objects with a little dish soap to degrease them and lightly sand the surface so it will take the paint.
 Craft metal pieces you have purchased should be ready to paint, but read the manufacturer's instructions to be sure.

 With a paintbrush or your finger, apply white acrylic paint to the surface of the object.
 Let it dry, then apply alcohol inks.
 You can use a brush or dribble the ink directly onto the object with the nozzle of the bottle.
-Let the colors run together or apply them separately—
+Let the colors run together or apply them separately—it's your choice.
+Jenn Mason demonstrates this easy metal-altering method on our video gallery.

 After punching holes in each of the caps and rounding them out with a doming block and hammer, Laura uses glue and rice paper to hold the sides together and cover printing on the cap.
 Then she adds color and images with inks, paints, stamps, and decoupage.
 Jewelry like this takes a little time, but you can guarantee no one else will have anything like it!